 The first and most important decision each member must make is the selection of a primary care doctor.
 The decision is important since it is through this doctor that all other health services, particularly those of specialists, are obtained.
 It is the responsibility of your primary care doctor to obtain any necessary authorizations from the Plan before referring you to a specialist or making arrangements for hospitalization.
-Services of other providers are covered only when you have been referred by your primary care doctor, with the following exceptions: routine eye exams; and participating OB-GYN for treatment of gynecological problems and yearly gynecological exams for females.
+Services of other Plan providers are covered only when there has been a referral by the member's primary care doctor, except a member may self-refer to an obstetrician or gynecologist within the member's participating medical group for a well-woman examination once every twelve months.